reposense/RepoSense/docs/ug/cli.md

 ### `--view`, `-v`

 **`--view [REPORT_FOLDER]`**: Specifies the report should be opened in the default browser.
-* Parameter: `REPORT_FOLDER` Optional.
+* Parameter: `REPORT_FOLDER`: Optional.
 If specified, no analysis will be performed and the report specified by the argument will be opened.<br>
   Default: `./reposense-report`
 * Alias: `-v`
 * Example:`--view` or `-v`